cosmos/cosmos/whitepaper.md

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.

+In addition to forks and censorship, which require 1/3+ Byzantine validators, a coalition of +2/3 validators may commit arbitrary, invalid state.
+This is characteristic of any (BFT) consensus system.
+Unlike double-signing, which creates forks with easily verifiable evidence, detecting committment of an invalid state requires non-validating peers to verify whole blocks, which implies that they keep a local copy of the state and execute each transaction, computing the state root independently for themselves.
+Once detected, the only way to handle such a failure is via social consensus on alternative media.
+For instance, in situations where Bitcoin has failed, whether forking due to software bugs (as in March 2013), or committing invalid state due to Byzantine behaviour of miners (as in the July 2016), the well connected community of businesses, developers, miners, and other organizations established a social consensus as to what manual actions were required by participants to heal the network.
+Furthermore, since validators of a Tendermint blockchain may be expected to be identifiable, commitment of an invalid state may even be punishable by law or some external jurisprudence, if desired.

 ### TMSP